Midland Main Line: Northern Trains

+TransPennine Express

+TransPennine Express also operates in the Sheffield area, with its to service.

 Route description

-The cities, towns and villages served by the MML are listed below.
-Stations in bold have a high usage.
-This table includes the historical extensions to Manchester (where it linked to the West Coast Main Line) and Carlisle (via Leeds where it meets with the 'modern' East Coast Main Line).
+The cities, towns and villages served by the MML are listed below; stations in bold have a high usage.
+This table includes the historical extensions to Manchester (where it linked to the West Coast Main Line) and Carlisle (via Leeds, where it meets with the East Coast Main Line).

-Network Rail groups all lines in the East Midlands and the route north as far as Chesterfield and south to London as route 19.
+Network Rail groups all lines in the East Midlands and the route north as far as Chesterfield and south to London as Route 19.
 The actual line extends beyond this into routes 10 and 11.